hiddentao/squel/README.md

 Full API documentation is available at [http://squeljs.org/](http://squeljs.org/).

-For now please refer to the annoted source code in the `docs/` folder.
+Annotated source code can be found in the `docs/` folder.
 This is built using [docco](http://jashkenas.github.com/docco/).
 To build it yourself you will first need to have the latest dev version of [pygment](http://pygments.org/download/) installed in your local Python environment.
 Then do the following inside the project folder: